eyzi/eyzi.github.io/src/case-styles/camel-case.md

 The most ubiquitous case style in the world of programming is the camel case.

-Imagine this.
-You are writing in lowercase and you have to type a group of words as a single keyword.
+Imagine this: You are writing in lowercase and you have to type a group of words as a single keyword.
 You can't use space as it is used to separate keywords.
 You also can't use symbols.
 What do you do?